 \subsection{Unified Training Scheme}

-Next, we turn to autoregressive MLLMs that utilize text and image tokens, enabling a unified training scheme for UniWM.
-We build upon Chameleon and Anole architectures~\cite{team2024chameleon, chern2024anole}, which integrate a unified Transformer for joint processing of multimodal tokens (Fig.~\ref{fig:overall1} (a)).
+Next, we describe how \ours~is trained as an autoregressive MLLM over text and image tokens.
+We build on Chameleon and Anole~\citep{team2024chameleon, chern2024anole}, which use a unified causal Transformer to jointly model multimodal token sequences (Fig.~\ref{fig:overall1}a).

-\textbf{Data Preprocessing.}~Each navigation trajectory yields two complementary sample types aligned with Eqs.~\ref{eq: nav-planner} and \ref{eq: world-model}.
-For the \textbf{navigation planner}, a sample consists of $(o_s,o_g,o_t,p_0)$ with target $\hat{a}_{t+1}$.
-For the \textbf{world model}, inputs additionally include $a_{t+1}$ and the target is $\hat{o}_{t+1}$.
-Visual observations are encoded as \texttt{<image>} placeholders in structured multimodal prompts, using a sliding window to extract multiple samples per trajectory (See Appx.~\ref{appx. prompt} for prompt examples).
-During training, samples from both substeps are interleaved in the same batch to encourage shared representations.
+\textbf{Data Preprocessing.} Each navigation trajectory provides two complementary sample types aligned with Eq.~\ref{eq: nav-planner} and Eq.~\ref{eq: world-model}.
+For the \textbf{navigation planner}, a sample contains $(o_s,o_g,o_t,p_0)$ with target $\hat{a}_{t+1}$.
+For the \textbf{world model}, the input additionally includes $a_{t+1}$ and the target becomes $\hat{o}_{t+1}$.
+Visual observations are inserted as \texttt{<image>} placeholders in structured multimodal prompts, and we use a sliding window to extract multiple samples per trajectory.
+Refer to \textbf{Appendix} for prompt design and examples.
+During training, planner and world-model samples are interleaved within the same batch to promote shared representations across roles.

 \textbf{Multimodal Tokenization.}~We employ three tokenizers to unify visual and textual inputs.
-Following~\cite{gafni2022make, team2024chameleon}, a vector-quantized (VQ) image tokenizer discretizes images ($o_s$, $o_g$, $o_t$) into visual tokens via a learned codebook, while a byte-pair encoding (BPE) tokenizer~\cite{team2024chameleon} encodes pose $p_o$ and text prompts into text tokens.
+Following~\citep{gafni2022make, team2024chameleon}, a vector-quantized (VQ) image tokenizer discretizes images ($o_s$, $o_g$, $o_t$) into visual tokens via a learned codebook, while a byte-pair encoding (BPE) tokenizer~\citep{team2024chameleon} encodes pose $p_o$ and text prompts into text tokens.
 Actions $a_t$ are mapped to discrete bin tokens using the bin tokenizer, which we discuss below.
 The resulting token sequences are fed to a causal Transformer for joint multimodal modeling.

 \textbf{Training Objective.}~To optimize our model for the distinct characteristics of the navigation planner and world model, we introduce tailored training objectives.
 At each iteration, our autoregressive MLLM jointly processes samples from both roles, producing logits across the unified vocabulary.